 In the Cambodian Genocide between 1975 and 1979, between 1.5 and 3 million people were killed by the brutal policies of the Khmer Rouge regime.
 People were forced to relocate, forced into labor, subjected to inhumane torture and other forms of atrocities.
 Many people were by killed by mass executions while others died from disease, starvation and malnutrition.
 This killing spree by the Khmer Rouge led by Pol Pot was undertaken with an objective of establishing a form of agrarian socialism in Cambodia.
 The invasion of the country by Vietnamese forces finally ended the genocide and brought respite to the people of the country.

 The Nazi Holocaust was the deadliest and most infamous genocide of the 20th Century.
 Over 6 million Jews were massacred between 1933 and 1945 by German state sponsored policies headed by Adolf Hitler.
-The genocide was carried out initially in German occupied Europe and later with Hitler’s growing power, spread to other European countries.
-The Jews were shown no mercy and without any justification, they were brought to extermination camps where they were either shot by paramilitary death squads or killed by exposure to toxic gases, a process known as gassing.
-Nearly 78% of the Jews in Europe were killed in this genocide.
-Apart from 6 million Jews, it is estimated that around the same number of non-Jewish peoples were also killed over the course of the Nazi Holocaust, including various Slavic groups, Poles, Roma, Serbs, prisoners of war taken from the Soviet Union, African-Europeans, Middle Eastern peoples, homosexuals, mentally and physically disabled persons, political prisoners (especially Communists and Spanish Republicans taken from France, Jehovah's Witnesses, and Free Masons.
+The genocide was carried out initially in German occupied Europe and later, with Hitler’s growing power, spread to other European countries.
+The Jews were shown no mercy and without any justification, they were brought to extermination camps where they were either shot by paramilitary death squads or killed by exposure to toxic gases.
+Nearly 78% of European Jews were killed in this genocide.
+Apart from 6 million Jews, it is estimated that around the same number of non-Jewish peoples were also killed over the course of the Nazi Holocaust, including various Slavic groups, Poles, Roma, Serbs, prisoners of war taken from the Soviet Union, African-Europeans, Middle Eastern peoples, homosexuals, mentally and physically disabled persons, political prisoners (especially Communists and Spanish Republicans taken from France), Jehovah's Witnesses, and Free Masons.